What types of samples can be submitted for Amplicon-EZ?

 Prepare samples in microcentrifuge tubes.
 Label each tube clearly with the sample name, as it appears on the order form.
 See example below.

-13. How can I send my samples to GENEWIZ?
+How can I send my samples to Azenta?

-You can send your samples, along with a copy of the order receipt, to GENEWIZ using one of the following options.
+You can send your samples, along with a copy of the order receipt, to Azenta using one of the following options.

-Option #1: Submit samples into a local drop box.
-We have an extensive network of convenient drop boxes throughout the US.
-Contact us at email@example.com or +1-877-436-3949 ext.
-1 to find one near you.
+Option #1: Submit samples into a local dropbox.
+We have an extensive network of convenient dropboxes throughout the US.
+Submit an inquiry to find one near you.
 Samples can be deposited at room temperature.
 Place the samples and order receipt together in a Ziploc bag.

 Option #2: Ship samples directly to our facility.
 Use the shipping address listed on the order receipt.
 You can ship at room temperature or on blue/dry ice.

-14. What are the cutoff times for my drop box pickup?
+What are the cutoff times for my dropbox pickup?

-Consult the Order Summary page to find out the daily cutoff times for your selected drop box (see example below).
+Consult the Order Summary page to find out the daily cutoff times for your selected dropbox (see example below).
 Samples must be received at our NJ facility by Wednesday to be included in that week's processing cycle.
-For US customers on the west coast, please submit samples by Monday to meet this deadline.
-For all other US customers, please submit by Tuesday.
-If you miss the drop box deadline, feel free to ship samples directly to us.
+Please submit samples by Monday to ensure meeting this deadline.
+If you miss the dropbox deadline, feel free to ship samples directly to us.

 Order & Processing